Latest News

 Client Council Election Results

 Kudos to All Candidates Congratulations to the new leaders of Jubilee’s Client Council and Activity Planning Committee!
 The results are in after a vigorous campaign season.
-Every candidate campaigned hard and also showed support for each other during the election season.
 Kudos to all who participated in the process as candidates and voters.
-“I will be an advocate for all… Read More »
+Jubilee’s new Client Council President Elaine Carney said in her acceptance speech that “I will be an advocate for all people with… Read More »

 Staff Embraces Education to Best Support People with Disabilities